↑

 • Repeat, using the rest of the chocolate.

 • I made my ornaments about 2-3” big.
-I honestly wouldn't go too much bigger because the are fragile if left out.
-Store in the fridge until you serve or give as a gift.
+I honestly wouldn't go too much bigger because they are fragile if left out.
+Store it in the fridge until you serve it or give it as a gift.

 Tried this recipe?Mention @thiswortheylife or tag #thiswortheylife!